Death’s-head Hawkmoth Facts

 Death’s-head Hawkmoth Distribution, Habitat, and Ecology

-The differing species bearing the common name of Death’s-head Hawkmoth also have different habitat ranges.
-One appears mainly in parts of Europe.
-The other two members of the genus, however, live in scattered sections of Asia.
+The species bearing the common name of Death’s-head Hawkmoth also have different habitat ranges.
+That alone sets them apart from many of their peers.
+One appears in parts of Europe.
+The other two members of the genus, however, live across widely scattered sections of Asia.

-Furthermore, all forms of this amazing insect seem to be highly adaptable to varying habitats.
-But, as a general rule, it appears in regions with substantial foliage.
-This most commonly includes temperate forests, as well as parks, and even home gardens.
+Impressively, all known forms of this amazing insect seem to be highly adaptable to varying habitats.
+As a general rule, though, the insects appear in regions with substantial foliage present.
+These regions most commonly includes temperate forests, as well as parks, and even home gardens.

-Its larval form typically stays on or near a single host plant.
-These it feeds on quite voraciously.
-But, it shows no particular preference for type of host.
-The adults, however, show a decided preference for honey, in addition to fruit.
-As a result, adults often raid the hives of honeybees.
+The larval form of the mind-blowing Death’s-head Hawkmoth stays on or near a single host plant.
+These it feeds on voraciously.
+It shows no preference for type of host.
+The adults show a preference for honey, in addition to fruit.
+As a result, mature individuals often raid the hives of honeybees.

-Further, its own natural predators consist of the same as other moths.
-These mainly consist of the various birds found in its region.
-But, many bats also love to feed on it.
-Finally, the remarkable chirping ability it evolved serves the intended purpose of deterring these.
+Its own natural predators, meanwhile, consist of the same as other moths.
+These typical threats mainly consist of the various avian species found in its region.
+Many bats also love to feed on it, though.
+Finally, the chirping ability it evolved serves the intended purpose of deterring these.

 Species Sharing Its Range